 Whenever you make a list like this, you have to pick a cut-off.
 Otherwise, you’ll never be able to eliminate anything from your list.
 So for the purposes of this list, here’s what I used for my criteria:

-- At least 2 grams of both protein and fiber.
+Look for at least 2 grams of both protein and fiber per serving.

-- I didn’t include granola.
+I didn’t include granola.
 I felt like it deserved its own list that perhaps I’ll put together in the future.
+I tried to include cereals that are commonly found, not just available at one store like Trader Joe’s or Whole Foods.

 Other Notes For Kid Cereals